mariabernis/mariabernis.redbooth.radars/README.md

 Track My Radars
 =======================

-With this app you can import your openradar radars as tasks in your Redbooth account.
+With this app you can import your [Openradar](http://openradar.appspot.com) radars as tasks in your Redbooth account.

 Main features: